kanasva/mlops-first-project/README.md

 - Omitted DVC as I did not have time to implement
 - Changed the model to be scikit-learn KNeighborsClassifier because the old one could not run on my mac
 - Something more that I forgot

+Subfolders:

+- `mlops_infra` is to initialise infrastructure in AWS
+- `model-template` is a template for creating new projects to deploy in the infrastructure
+- `iris-mlops` is a project created from `model-template`